microsoft/VS-PPT/CONTRIBUTING.md

-﻿# Contributing Code
+# Contributing Code

-Before submitting any contributions please ensure it follows the [Productivity Power Tools Roadmap](https://github.com/Microsoft/VS-PPT/wiki/Roadmap).
-Note that we only accept quality and infrastructure improvements contributions at this point.
-The submissions must meet a very high bar for quality, design, and roadmap appropriateness.
+Before submitting any contributions, it's worth your while to read the [Productivity Power Tools Roadmap](https://github.com/Microsoft/VS-PPT/wiki/Roadmap) to understand our direction.
+Our bar for accepting contributions is high at this point, since we're focused for now primarily  on quality and infrastructure improvements, along with bug reports and suggestions.

 The Productivity Power Tools project follows the [.NET Framework developer guidelines](https://github.com/dotnet/corefx/wiki).
 The team enforces this by regularly running the [.NET code formatter tool](https://github.com/dotnet/codeformatter) on the code base.
 Contributors should ensure they follow these guidelines when making submissions.

-Here are the rules on pull requests:
+Here are the guidelines on pull requests:

-* Contributions beyond the level of a bug fix are reserved for Microsoft PPT members or they will be declined.
+* Contributions to the master branch beyond the level of a bug fix are reserved for Microsoft PPT members at this stage.
 * Only contributions against the master branch will be accepted.
 Authors submitting pull requests that target experimental feature branches or release branches will likely be asked target their pull request at the master branch.
 * Pull requests that do not merge easily with the tip of the master branch will be declined.
 The author will be asked to merge with tip and update the pull request.
 * Submissions must meet functional and performance expectations, including scenarios for which the team doesn’t yet have open source tests.
 This means you may be asked to fix and resubmit your pull request against a new open test case if it fails one of these tests.
 * Submissions must follow the [.NET Foundation Coding Guidelines](https://github.com/dotnet/corefx/wiki)
 * Contributors must sign the [Microsoft Contribution License Agreement](https://cla.microsoft.com/)

 When you are ready to proceed with making a change, get set up to [build the code](https://github.com/Microsoft/VS-PPT/wiki/Building,-Testing-and-Debugging-the-Sources) and familiarize yourself with our workflow and our coding conventions.
-These two blogs posts on contributing code to open source projects are good too: Open Source Contribution Etiquette by Miguel de Icaza and Don’t “Push” Your Pull Requests by Ilya Grigorik.
+These two blogs posts on contributing code to open source projects are good too: [Open Source Contribution Etiquette by Miguel de Icaza](http://tirania.org/blog/archive/2010/Dec-31.html) and [Don’t “Push” Your Pull Requests by Ilya Grigorik](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/).

-You must sign the [Microsoft Contributor License Agreement (CLA)](https://cla.microsoft.com) before submitting your pull request.
+If you haven't already done so, you'll need to sign the [Microsoft Contributor License Agreement (CLA)](https://cla.microsoft.com) before submitting your pull request.
 To complete the CLA, submit a request via the form and electronically sign the CLA when you receive the email containing the link to the document.
 You need to complete the CLA only once to cover all Microsoft GitHub projects.

 # Developer Workflow
 1. Work item is assigned to a developer during the triage process